Lifeguard: Germany

 In order to attain this, they have to demonstrate various practical and theoretical skills, e.g. 25m distance diving, three deep dives to 3-5m depth retrieving 5kg brick, 300m swimming in clothing in 12 minutes, rescue exercises, and various other skills.
 The training is considered more demanding than in many other countries.

 India

-In India the longest coast manned by lifeguards is Goa's 105 km shoreline.
+In India the longest coast overseen by lifeguards is Goa's 105 km shoreline.
 Drishti Marine holds government contracts with a body of 710 professionally trained lifeguards across Goa and Mumbai.
 They have 5000+ rescues on record since starting operations in 2008.
 The lifeguards are trained by Special Rescue Training Academy (SRTA) and enlisted as government first response for emergency services such as flood rescue.
 The lifeguards in Goa are also trained in stranded marine mammal rescue as part of Ocean Watch a collaborative effort between Drishti Marine, Terra Conscious, Goa Forest Department and IUCN India.
 They conduct regular interventions for turtles and dolphins caught in ghost nets.

 In October 2018 Drishti lifeguards were water safety partners for India's first Ironman held in Miramar Goa.